Watching letters

 Burtu katalogs, 1971

-Despite the fact that the detached comma accent has been a preferred shape of this accent in Latvia for the past few decades, the cedilla has been adopted in the official name of the Unicode characters representing these Latvian letters, causing confusion among novice type designers.
+Despite the fact that the detached comma accent has been the preferred shape of this diacritic in Latvia for the past few decades, the cedilla has been adopted in the official name of the Unicode characters representing these letters, still causing confusion among novice type designers.
+Adding to the confusion, some of these characters are used in the Marshallese alphabet, and a detached cedilla is the preferred form for the Marshallese.

-“We read best what we read most” states the well-known quote by Zuzana Licko, an eminent Slovak-American type designer, co-founder of Emigre type foundry.
-Licko argues that the lettershapes we read most easily are those that we have read a lot of times before.
-In other words, the reading comfort depends largely on the reader's habit, and in a lesser degree on the objective virtues of the typeface employed.
+“You read best what you read most” states Zuzana Licko, an eminent Slovak-American type designer and cofounder of Emigre type foundry.
+Licko argues that the lettershapes we read most easily are those that we have read many times before.
+In other words, the reading comfort depends primarily on the reader’s habit, and to a lesser degree on the objective virtues of the particular typeface employed.

-Licko's quote is occasionally flipped over by type designers who don't quite agree with her perspective: “We read most what we read best”.
-To put it differently: given any choice, we gravitate towards reading lettershapes that are comfortable to read, and therefore we read them more often.
+Licko’s maxim is occasionally inverted by type designers who don’t quite agree with her perspective.
+According to them, “We read most what we read best,” meaning that readers gravitate toward lettershapes that are comfortable for them to read, and thus read them more often.

-I consider both concepts to be a typographic chicken-and-egg.
-Yet, I believe there is another construct possible: “We read best and most what we are motivated to read”.
-Large groups of people may be willing to drastically change their reading habits in relatively short time, provided that they are sufficiently motivated by matters beyond the reading itself.
+The tension between these opposing conceptions amounts to a kind of typographic chicken-and-egg situation.
+Yet, I believe there is another possible scenario: “We read best and most what we are motivated to read.”
+Large groups of people may be willing to drastically change their reading habits over a relatively short period of time, provided that they are sufficiently motivated by matters beyond the reading itself.

 Notes [1]

-1. A phonemic orthography is an orthography (system for writing a language) in which the graphemes (written symbols) correspond to the language's phonemes (the smallest units of speech).
+1. A phonemic orthography is an orthography in which graphemes (written symbols) correspond to the language’s phonemes (the smallest units of speech).